ahmadkh1995/PCL_Probabilistic_Robotic/README.md

     $ ./bootstrap.sh              // or Install in current directory
     $ ./b2                 // Build Everything

- - Linking :

- There are two main challenges associated with linking:
- - Tool configuration, e.g. choosing command-line options or IDE build settings.
- - Identifying the library binary, among all the build variants, whose compile configuration is compatible with the rest of your project.

 ### VTK Library
 Download the source from [here](https://vtk.org/download/).